opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example-3.md

         ]
     });
 ```
-The `services` property is the endpoint url of the different server you want to discovery the services.
+The `services` property is the endpoint url of the different servers you want to discover the services.
 Like the other views, the discovery view can be styled using the `css` property.
 You can specify
 an existing `dataReceiverController` if you have one, otherwise, the data source will be independently connected.
 Once the offering and observedProperty discovered, the final data receiver can be attached to an existing entity using
 the `entities` property.

 The `views` array provides a way to create automatically a view linked to your data source.
-For now, only a few views are available
+For the moment, only a few views are available
 but you can extend the discovery view to add more.

 The `viewId` is the div id to attach your view, you can select an existing one (the one from your application, an existing dialog etc.)